iJento/gradle-staticanalysis-plugin/README.md

 You are welcome to contribute to this project, please fork the repository, create a branch for your feature and then submit a pull request.

 ## Copyright and License
-All versions of the gradle-staticanalysis-plugin are published under the [GNU Public License](https://github.com/iJento/gradle-staticanalysis-plugin/blob/master/LICENSE)
+All versions of the gradle-staticanalysis-plugin are published under the [Apache License v2](https://github.com/iJento/gradle-staticanalysis-plugin/blob/master/LICENSE)